-Apple Bans All Cryptocurrency Mining Apps from App Store
+Apple Bans All Crypto Mining Apps from App Store

 Hackers Steal Payment Info from Major UK Retailer